nickdurbin/last-backend-sprint/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions are meant to keep a user integrated with a web application.
+This also gives extra permissions if needed or authentication based on cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt hashes the password and provides a salt.

 - [ ] What does bcrypt do to slow down attackers?
+    You can add iterations of time and a good starting point is 2^12th.

 - [ ] What are the three parts of the JSON Web Token?
+    You have a payload, which is some information that you would like stored.
+You have a secret signature to keep the token unique and tamper proof, and you have options, which can store a value of time for the token.
+This makes up the unique signing of the JWT.

 ## Minimum Viable Product